In this Article

 Here are some of the most commonly asked questions with regard to using olive oil for babies.

 Olive oil is a natural remedy for cradle caps and perfect for baby massages.
-If you’ve ever considered using this oil as a natural remedy for your baby’s diaper rash or you want to add it to their diet to make him healthier and grow better, then olive oil will come to your rescue.
+If you’ve ever considered using this oil as a natural remedy for your baby’s diaper rash or you want to add it to his diet to make him healthier and grow better, then olive oil will come to your rescue.
 Make sure to use it in moderation and never go overboard with the dosages.